 top of page

-Maruša Brezavšček is a Slovenian recorder, baroque bassoon, and dulcian player, specialising in early and contemporary music.
-She is based in Basel, Switzerland, and teaches recorder at the Ljubljana Academy of Music.
+Maruša Brezavšček is a Slovenian recorder player, specialising in early and contemporary music, and is also active as a performer on the baroque bassoon and dulcian.
+She is based in Basel, Switzerland.

 • Facebook